-The Persian Sassanid High Command often channeled invading forces into “kill zones” and destoryed them by deploying Heavily Armored Savaran units (Elite cavalry).
+The Persian Sassanid High Command often channeled invading forces into kill zones and destoryed them by deploying Heavily Armored Savaran units (Elite cavalry).
 The right figure is a female warrior who is a local governess (Paygospanan-Banu).

-531 C.E. - Sassanid Rulers) and the niece of General Bahram Chubin.
+Zand Shahbanu was the Queen of Persia and the mighty Wife of King Khosrow Anushirvan: ruled 531–579 C.E.
+(The most illustrious of the Sassanid Rulers) and the niece of General Bahram Chubin.
+She was also the counselor of the Persian courthouse, extremely intelligent and confident lady.
 The last holdout of Sassanid Persia was in the east, and it is to this little studied part of the world that scholars need next to approach, for it seems certain that the small states of Central Asia, too, were part of the ancient Persian world, and their role in bringing Persian influences to China and to Russia should not be forgotten.
-The name “ ” means: “Precious.”Shahbanu was the Queen of Persia and the mighty Wife of King Khosrow Anushirvan: ruled 531–579 C.E.
-(The most illustrious of the

-590 C.E. - Persian Sassanid Empire and the wife of King Khosrow Parviz 590–628 C.E. whose military exploits extended the empire to its furthest extent and conquered much Byzantine empire territory.
+Shirin Shahbanu was the Queen of the Persian Sassanid Empire and the wife of the mighty King Khosrow II (590–628 C.E.) whose military exploits extended the empire to its furthest extent and conquered much Byzantine empire territory.
 Shirin was a christian princess who eventually consents to marry King Khosrow after several romantic and heroic episodes, including his rescue of her from a lion.
 Their historical love story has been further romanticized by Persian scholars.
-During his reign, King Khosrow Parviz built several magnificent palaces in the Kermanshah Province (west of Iran) and named them after his queen, Shirin; hence the city got its name from there and is now called “Qasr-e Shirin”, literary meaning “Palace of Shirin”.
-The name “ ” means: “Sense of sweetness.”was the Queen of the
+During his reign, King Khosrow Parviz built several magnificent palaces in the Kermanshah Province (west of Iran) and named them after his queen, Shirin; hence the city got its name from there and is now called Qasr-e Shirin, literary meaning Palace of Shirin.

-629 C.E. - Sassanid monarch of Persia, reigning from 629 to 631.
-She was the older sister of Azarmidokht, older daughter of Khosrow Parviz.
-When Purandokht ascended to the throne she attempted to bring stability to the empire.
+Empress Purandokht (Buran) was the twenty-sixth Sassanid monarch of Persia, reigning from 629 to 632.
+She was the daughter of emperor Khosrow II and the older sister of Azarmidokht.
+Her father was overthrown and killed in 628 C.E. by a group of members of the nobility which ushered in a period of instability in the empire.
+When Purandokht ascended to the throne she attempted to quickly bring stability to the empire.
 This stability was brought about by a peace treaty with the Byzantine Empire, the revitalization of the empire through the implementation of justice, reconstruction of the infrastructure, lowering of taxes, and minting coins.

-Apranik fully took the command of a major battalion of the Persian Army directly after the full-scale invasion and occupation by Arab armies and she led her devoted warriors against the Arab oppressors even after the loss of the Persian Empire and Sassanid Dynasty.
-As she got wiser, she found out that “Organized Warfare” with the Arabs or “The Desert Rats” as she refered to them, who invade and hide, and then reinforce and invade again, does not work; therefore, she started a campaign of a treacherous battle against the occupiers.
-For years to come, Apranik, first fought an official war and later on when all hopes were destroyed, Apranik, started her Hit and Run Rebellious Campaign until death.
+Apranik fully took the command of a major battalion of the Persian Army directly after the full-scale invasion and occupation by the united Arab armies and she led her devoted warriors against the Arab invaders even after the loss of the Persian Empire.
+As she got wiser, she found out that Organized Warfare with the Arabs or The Desert Rats as she refered to them, who invade and hide, and then reinforce and invade again, does not work; therefore, she started a campaign of a treacherous battle against the occupiers.
+For years to come, Apranik, first fought an official war and later on when all hopes were destroyed, Apranik, started her Hit and Run Rebellious Campaign.
 Apranik’s Dedicated Commando Warfare were legendary and relentless.
 Her white horse has always been a famous symbol of freedom and still is til this day.

 Commander Apranik of Sassanid Army in Battle against the invaders

-...and her Ranks, never surrendered, they have fought an on going bloody battle to the bitter ends.
-Apranik became a symbol for the “Persian Resistance & Freedom”.
-Her braveries were so known, that she became the talk of the “Persian Resistance” and Persians created an expression for her!
-Every time a female soldier would have shown bravery among the resistance, other soldiers would smile and call her: “Apranik”.
-Apranik’s famous words and policy were: “ ”.
+...
+Apranik and her Ranks, never surrendered, they have fought an on going bloody battle to the bitter ends.
+Her braveries were so known, that she became a symbol for the Persian Resistance & Freedom and Persians created an expression for her!
+Every time a female soldier would have shown bravery among the resistance, other soldiers would smile and call her: Apranik.
+Apranik’s famous words and policy were: No retreat, no surrender.
 Apranik acted as a battery charger for resistances spirit and chose to fight with her soldiers, until the bitter end and eventually Apranik became a legend.
 May her great spirit rest in peace.
-Apranik Daughter of renowned general Piran or as they used to call her “Apranik of Piran’s” will always be in the “Persian Resistance Hall of Fame”.
+Apranik, the mighty daughter of renowned general Piran or as they used to call her Apranik of Piran’s will always be in the Persian Resistance Hall of Fame.
 This is what the Persian women were made of!

 A Gentler side of Commander Apranik of the Persian Sassanid Army

-For the first time Rostam, “The Mighty Lion of Persia” as they called him... felt outnumbered and could finally see the End..
+For the first time Rostam, The Mighty Lion of Persia as they called him... felt outnumbered and could finally see the End..
 They thought the Sassanid Empire would last for thousands of years.
 Rostam stood in the front of his horse giving his last speech telling his army if he falls, he will take as many savage Arabs as he can.
-“Let this last day be the worse for them...”
-The persian borders falls, but the resistance from the people makes it more bloody though they were not armed, Resistance was led by a mighty woman named Apranik.
+Let this last day be the worse for them...
+The persian borders falls, but the resistance from the people makes it more bloody though they were not armed, Resistance in the final stages was led by a mighty woman named Apranik.